JosephDuffy/Persist/README.md

 # Persist

-Property wrapper for automatic storage and retrieval of values.
+Property wrapper for storage and retrieval of values with support for transformations such as storing as JSON.

 ## Usage

-Persist provides the `Persisted` property wrapper, which handles the automatic persistence and retrieval of values by utilising the `Persister`.
+Persist provides the `Persisted` property wrapper, which handles the persistence and retrieval of values by utilising the `Persister`.
 When creating a `Persisted` property wrapper any form of storage may be used.
 Included with `Persist` is an extension to `UserDefaults` to support persistence.

 ```swift
 class Foo {